rochacbruno/dundie-api/docs/README.md

 from alembic import op
 import sqlalchemy as sa
 import sqlmodel
-from dundie.db import engine
+from dundie.models.user import User  # NEW
-from dundie.models.user import User from sqlmodel import Session
+from sqlmodel import Session  # NEW

 # revision identifiers, used by Alembic.
 revision = '9aa820fb7f01'